 BELARUS: Fined for singing, offering religious literature

 Police stopped a Baptist husband and wife from singing and offering Christian literature outside Lepel's market.
-"We were detained like criminals and brought to the police station," Andrei Fokin complained.
+"We were detained like criminals and brought to the police station," Andrei Fokin stated.
 A court fined the couple one month's average wages each.
 Bailiffs are seeking to confiscate property and ban him from driving.One year after a Baptist husband and wife were last detained and fined at the same location, police in the north-eastern town of Lepel again detained them to stop them singing Christian songs and offering literature outside the market.
 The couple were each fined about one month's average local wages on 30 October.
-"We were detained like criminals and brought to the police station for records of an offence to be drawn up against us," Andrei Fokin complained to Forum 18.
+"We were detained like criminals and brought to the police station for records of an offence to be drawn up against us," Andrei Fokin told Forum 18.

 The couple were punished for violating the strict restrictions on public meetings or events (see below).